csml-cam/csml-cam.github.io/home.md

 </figure>

 ### Academic partnerships
-- Our team collaborates with [The Data Analytics for Resources & Environments (DARE) Centre](https://darecentre.org.au/) in Australia
+- Our team collaborates with [The Data Analytics for Resources & Environments (DARE) Centre](https://darecentre.org.au/) and [The ARC Research Hub for Offshore Floating Facilities](https://www.offshorehub.edu.au/), both in Australia.